Yelinz/switchingsoftware/content/articles/support-us/index.en.md

 ### Support the listed projects

 Our site is only as good as the alternatives it has to offer.
-If you think a project is on the right track, give them there support.
+If you think a project is on the right track, give them your support.
 This doesn't have to be financially.
 Often a helping hand on documentation, translations, discussions, artwork etc. is even more helpful.
 Something as simple as a motivating personal e-mail to the author may help a lot.

 ### Contribute on Codeberg.org

 If you have (or create) an account on [Codeberg][codeberg], check out our [website repository][repository] and the [open issues][issues].
-Feel free to participate in discussions and open new issues for errors, outdated information or proposals concerning the website.
+Feel free to participate in discussions and open new issues for errors, outdated information or proposals concerning this website.

 [bye-swiso]: {{< relref "/replaces/switching-software" >}}